flpmat/ltsp-cluster-openvz/README.md

     $CONFIG['rootInstall'] = "/usr/share/ltsp-cluster-control/Admin/";
 ?>
 ```
-Create a new user for database.
-Use same passwd as above (db_password = ltsp)
+Create a new user for the database.
+Use the same password as above (db_password = ltsp)
 ```
 sudo -u postgres createuser -SDRIP ltsp
 Enter password for new role:
 Enter it again:
 ```
-Create new database.
+Create a new database.
 ```
 sudo -u postgres createdb ltsp -O ltsp
 ```
 Move to the new directory and create tables in database.
-You'll be prompted for the user's password.
+You'll be prompted for the user's password:
 ```
 cd /usr/share/ltsp-cluster-control/DB/
 cat schema.sql functions.sql | psql -h localhost ltsp ltsp
 Password for user ltsp:
 ```
-Now you have to act as a root user and move to the /root directory.
+Now you have to act as a root user and move to the /root directory:
 ```
 sudo su
 cd /root
 ```
-Get two files for database.
+Get two files for database:
 ```
 wget http://bazaar.launchpad.net/%7Eltsp-cluster-team/ltsp-cluster/ltsp-cluster-control\/download/head%3A/controlcenter.py-20090118065910-j5inpmeqapsuuepd-3/control-center.py
 ```
 ```
 wget http://bazaar.launchpad.net/%7Eltsp-cluster-team/ltsp-cluster/ltsp-cluster-control\/download/head%3A/rdpldm.config-20090430131602-g0xccqrcx91oxsl0-1/rdp%2Bldm.config
 ```
-Modify `control-center.py` you just downloaded, using the same information for database as below:
+Modify the `control-center.py` file you just downloaded, using the same information for database:
 ```
 #/usr/bin/python
 import pgdb, os, sys